LinuxLab-ESGI/Minicom-Memento/README.md

 ## III - Initialize a serial connection

 To start the serial connection, just enter the command <b>minicom</b> in a terminal and you will be able to interact with your equipment via the serial wire.
 Be sure that you plugged the wire in the same port with the <b>dmesg</b> command.
-If not, configure minicom again or change the port.
+If not, configure minicom again or change phisically the port on your device.

 __________
-Updated : 26/01/2021, Author : Xen0rInspire
+Updated : 31/01/2021, Author : Xen0rInspire